tejaswinisamanta/DataVerse-5.0---Analytics-Case-Study/README.md

-# DataVerse-5.0---Analytics-Case-Study
+# DataVerse-5.0 - Analytics-Case-Study

 ## Case Study: Intellectual Property (IP) Trends and Business Impact in India (2023-2024)
 ### Background:
 Legal Mitra, a growing legal advisory firm specializing in Intellectual Property (IP) rights, has been instrumental in assisting startups and businesses in securing trademarks, patents, and copyrights.
-A s India continues to develop as an innovation-driven economy, the protection of intellectual assets has become increasingly vital.
+As India continues to develop as an innovation-driven economy, the protection of intellectual assets has become increasingly vital.
 This dataset comprises a comprehensive record of IP cases filed across multiple Indian states during 2023 and 2024, offering a detailed foundation for examining filing patterns, approval rates, enforcement costs, and financial implications.